Highlights of the Program

 PANEL DISCUSSION ON SMART GRIDS AND THEIR ROLE IN SHAPING NORTH AMERICA'S ENERGY FUTURE

-• Examining how smart grid investments can reduce outages, manage rising demand, and balance affordability with system modernization
+• Assessing how smart grid investments can reduce outages, manage rising demand, and balance affordability with system modernization

 • Exploring how grids can support rising data center demand through reliable power, evolving generation, and new policy requirements